 To get to Orchard Road, take the MRT to Dhoby Ghaut.

-11. Walk around Marina Bay
+13. Walk around Marina Bay Singapore

 Marina Bay is a great place to explore.
-There are statues all around, not to mention the impressive Marina Bay Sands hotel and shopping mall.
+There are statues all around, not to mention the impressive Marina Bay Sands Hotel and shopping mall.
 Both of which are worth taking a look.

 If you have money to spend, go to the top of Marina Bay Sands for spectacular views and a rooftop bar.
 The infinity pool is unfortunately not open to the public.